+Appendix C

-Appendix C Staff Training Record - Administration of Medication
+Staff Training Record - Administration of Medication

+Name of school:

+Name of staff member:

+Type of training received:

+Date of training completed:

+Training provided by:

+Profession and title:

-I confirm that the staff member has received the training detailed above and is competent to carry out any necessary treatment pertaining to this treatment type.
-I recommend that the training is updated by the school nurse.
+nas received the training detailed above and is competent to carry taining to this treatment type.
+I recommend that the training is

-Trainer's signature:

-Print name:

-Date:

-I confirm that I have received the training detailed above.
+I confirm that I have received th e training detailed above.

 Staff signature:

 Print name:

 Date: Suggested review date:

+Appendix D

-Appendix D Record of All Medicine Administered to Pupils
+Record of All Medicine Administered to Pupils